slack-ruby/slack-ruby-client/README.md

-default_page_size   | Optional page size for paginated requests, default is _100_. default_max_retries | Optional number of retries for paginated requests, default is _100_. adapter             | Optional HTTP adapter to use, defaults to `Faraday.default_adapter`.
+default_page_size   | Optional page size for paginated requests, default is _100_. default_max_retries | Optional number of retries for paginated requests, default is _100_. adapter             | Optional HTTP adapter to use, defaults to `Faraday.default_adapter`. store_scopes        | Option to populate `oauth_scopes` on the client from the response headers after a request.

 You can also pass request options, including `timeout` and `open_timeout` into individual calls.